sofwerx/swx-devops/aws/rcloud-dev/README.md

 # rcloud-dev

-This is an AWS IPv6 enabled terraform deployment of rcloud.
+This _was_ an AWS IPv6 enabled terraform deployment of AT&T's Rcloud.
+It is no longer deployed.

 This rcloud deployment uses docker-compose to a single docker-engine host.